brianwhaley/pixelated/src/app/data/readme.md

 I hold an MSIS degree from Stevens Institute of Technology, a Bachelor's degree in Art and Art History from Rutgers University, and held Certified Project Management Professional and Certified Scrum Master certifications.
 I served on the Advisory Board of the Design Thinking Certificate Program at Rutgers University.
 I currently mentor upper-class students as my high school alma mater, Rutgers Preparators School.

-I live in Morristown, NJ with my wife of 22 years, Mary Ann.
-My hobbies include photography ( I have owned a camera since the age of 6), scuba diving (I have over 50 dives in my dive log, and have been down to 130 feet), and eading Sci Fi and Fantasy novels (one of my favorite authors is J. R. R. Tolkien).
+I live in Denville, NJ with my wife of 25 years, Mary Ann.
+My hobbies include photography ( I have owned a camera since the age of 6), scuba diving (I have over 50 dives in my dive log, and have been down to 130 feet), travel (I have been to 6 of the 7 continents), and reading Sci Fi and Fantasy novels (one of my favorite authors is J. R. R. Tolkien).

 ***